"Encephalo-" means the brain, and "-pathy" means disease.

 To help reduce risk of CTE, people who have had a concussion should rest and stay away from athletic activities for a period of time.

-Before dementia affects decision making, people with CTE should make as many medical, financial, and legal decisions as possible.
+Before their decision making is affected, people with CTE should make as many medical, financial, and legal decisions as possible.
 This includes choosing someone who can make additional medical decisions on your behalf once you can no longer do so.
 You should also discuss with your doctor what types of care you will want at the end of your life (living will).

-As dementia gets worse, treatment tends to be for comfort instead of lengthening life.
+As CTE gets worse, treatment tends to be for comfort instead of lengthening life.

-Caring for people with any type of dementia is stressful and demanding.
+Caring for people with any type of dementia, including CTE, is stressful and demanding.
 Caregivers may become depressed and exhausted, often not taking care of their own mental and physical health.
 It's important for caregivers to: